IanKeen/Chameleon/README.md

 * [x] **Typed**: You always get to work with _full_ typed Slack model data.

 # Installation
+A more in-depth set of instructions for Heroku can be found [here](https://medium.com/@IanKeen/getting-started-with-chameleon-the-swift-slack-bot-dc527e942c0e).

 ## Preparation
 Whether you want to run Chameleon on OSX or Linux be sure to read through the following first: